vickyw1112/sreddit/README.md

 Users can receive push notifications when a user they follow posts an image.
 Notification can be accessed at (`GET /latest`)

 **Offline Access**
-Users can access the "Instacram" at all times by using Web Workers to cache the page (and previous content) locally.
+Users can access the "Seddit" at all times by using Web Workers to cache the page (and previous content) locally.

 **Fragment based URL routing**
 Users can access different pages using URL fragments: